SafetyWing Travel Insurance Review: Tested After 4 Years

 Best For Not So Good For

-Digital nomads and remote workers who travel year-round Travelers needing full global health insurance with no deductibles (opt for Complete instead)
+Digital nomads and remote workers who travel year-round Travelers needing ongoing care for chronic conditions or full IPMI coverage (opt for Complete instead)

 People who want to start coverage after leaving their home country Those who need ongoing care for chronic conditions